simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.3.md

 SimpleSAMLphp 2.3 is a minor new release which introduces a few new features.
 The following changes are relevant for installers and/or developers.

+- Session ID's are now hashed when stored in a database.
+This means all old sessions are effectively invalidated by this upgrade.
+We recommend clearing your session store as part of the upgrade-routine.

 ## Deprecations

 The following classes were marked `deprecated` and will be removed in a next major release.